cado-security/product-help/docs/cado/discovery-import/data-types/filetypes.md

 sidebar_position: 1
 ---

-# What Filetypes Can Cado Process?
+# What Filetypes Can / Forensic Acquisition and Investigation Process?

-The Cado platform supports a wide variety of evidence types for processing, with some differences depending on your cloud platform.
+The / Forensic Acquisition and Investigation platform supports a wide variety of evidence types for processing, with some differences depending on your cloud platform.

 ### AWS Capture Formats
 - EC2 (Including AMIs, EBS Snapshots, and Volumes)